TelemetryDeck/docs/articles/migrating-to-swift-6.md

 }
 ```

-And we do get a warning for the `shared` property stating this:
+And we were told by a vigilant customer, we did get a warning for the `shared` property stating this:

 ```
 Static property 'shared' is not concurrency-safe because non-'Sendable' type 'NavigationStatus' may have shared mutable state; this is an error in the Swift 6 language mode